Dipesh-Mahat/TechShot/README.md

 ## Maintenance

-This site is maintained by Dipesh Mahat with assistance from AI tools.
-It's designed for minimal maintenance while providing a professional tech news experience.
+This site is designed for minimal maintenance while providing a professional tech news experience.

 ## License